Update: As of July 9, 2018, The Speed Update has officially rolled out to all users.

 You see, landing page experience makes up a significant portion of the Quality Score algorithm; you know, that fancy little formula that determines how much you have to pay per click in order to serve an ad on the Search Network?
 In an effort to ensure that prospects are brought to websites that give them what they want, Google doesn’t screw around.
 If your site doesn’t load quickly and convey useful information (in addition to meeting your actual business goals), you’re going to a) pay a premium or b) fail to serve an ad at all.

-The AdWords documentation suggests that there are five ways to affect positive change in terms of your site’s landing page experience
+The Google Ads (formerly known as Google AdWords) documentation suggests that there are five ways to affect positive change in terms of your site’s landing page experience.

 Those last two (three, really) are all tied to load time in some way, which means they could be impacted by Google’s Speed Update.
 If you’re not trying to spend more on clicks come Mid-July, here’s how you can dig into your account’s landing page experience at the keyword level.

-First, log into your AdWords account and select the “Keywords” option in the bar to your left.
+First, log into your Google Ads account and select the “Keywords” option in the bar to your left.